Michigan voter registration guide

 - be a citizen of the United States

-- be a resident of Michigan and at least a 30 day resident of your city or township by Election Day
+- be a resident of Michigan and be a resident of your city or township for at least 30 days before Election Day

-- not be confined in a jail after being convicted and sentenced
+- not be currently incarcerated after being convicted and sentenced

 - Download and fill out the National Voter Registration Form.